byrokrat/accounting/README.md

 ### Generating accounting data using templates

 First we create an accounting template.
-Values enclosed in curly braces `{}` are placeholders for values supplied when template is rendered.
+Values enclosed in curly braces `{}` are placeholders for values supplied at render time.

 <!-- @example template -->
 ```php